viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 }
 ```

 In our specific case, we want to have a predicate to compare the state of the list before the call to the state afterwards.
 The `old` function cannot be used inside a predicate, so we have to pass the two states as separate arguments.
-For this we write a `predicate` with 2 parameters, which represent the state before and after the function.
-Such a predicate is also called a `two-state predicate`.
+For this we write a `predicate` with two parameters, which represent the state before and after the function.
+Such a predicate is also called a "two-state predicate".
 Note that we take both arguments by (immutable) reference, since we don't need the predicate to take ownership over the arguments:

 ```rust,noplaypen,ignore